MaudGes/Heart_disease_model/README.md

 Was there a time in the past 12 months when you needed to see a doctor but could not because of cost?

   •	Health General and Mental Health
-Would you say that in general your health is: --> GENHLTH Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good? --> MENTHLTH
+How would you say that in general your health is ?
+Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?
-Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good? --> PHYSHLTH
+Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?
-Do you have serious difficulty walking or climbing stairs? --> DIFFWALK
+Do you have serious difficulty walking or climbing stairs?

   •	Demographics
 Indicate sex of respondent.